Water pollution in Haiti

 Pollution of water resources in Haiti, as with many developing countries, is a major concern.
 The main cause of water pollution in the country is major deficiencies in the collection of solid waste and the absence or dysfunction of wastewater sanitation.
-In addition, the considerable increase in the population over the last decades coupled with a lack of urban planning by successive authorities in the country has led to massive degradation in the environment, while affecting the quality of available water resources.
+In addition, the considerable increase in the population over the last few decades, coupled with a lack of urban planning by successive authorities in the country, has led to massive degradation in the environment, while affecting the quality of available water resources.
 As a result, surface water and shallow groundwater are increasingly contaminated by micro-organisms such as bacteria, protozoa and viruses, exposing men, women and children to cholera, typhoid, Cryptosporidiosis and all kinds of waterborne diseases.

 Causes of pollution

 Untreated sewages

 Haiti does not have a collective system for the collection and treatment of wastewater.
-Sanitation, when it exists in Haiti, is autonomous in nature where the individual is responsible for the management and evacuation of the water he produces.
+Sanitation, when it exists in Haiti, is autonomous in nature, where the individual is responsible for the management and evacuation of the water he produces.
 As a result, gray water generally ends up in open drainage channels that have been sized only for stormwater drainage.
 On the other hand, when drainage channels do not exist, they are then evacuated on the ground near the houses.
 This promotes contamination by runoff and infiltration of surface water and groundwater.

-As for black water, the observation is overwhelming: in Haiti only 26% of the population has access to improved sanitation systems, with a partition of 34.5% in urban areas and 17% in rural areas.
+As for black water, the observation is overwhelming: in Haiti, only 26% of the population has access to improved sanitation systems, with a partition of 34.5% in urban areas and 17% in rural areas.
 Note that more than half of these toilets were not built on septic tanks, and they are not regularly emptied.
-In addition, the emptying of sanitary systems, when it is done, is most often carried out by manual drainers and the excreta is simply thrown into canals or waterways.
+In addition, the emptying of sanitary systems, when it is done, is most often carried out by manual drainers, and the excreta is simply thrown into canals or waterways.
 Indeed, the country has a single functional excreta treatment center with a capacity of 500 m3 per day, for a population of nearly 12,000,000 inhabitants and an area of 27,750 km^{2}.

 Other problems

 In recent years, Haiti has experienced significant demographic growth and unplanned urbanization from rural areas to urban areas, particularly the Port-au-Prince metropolitan region.
 This has led to the creation of numerous slums without access to the most basic services.
-These areas are also major producers of solid waste, which is generally dumped in ravines, street corners, roadsides and other open spaces.
+These areas are also major producers of solid waste, which is generally dumped in ravines, street corners, roadsides, and other open spaces.
 In fact, studies of waste management in Port-au-Prince showed that 87.7% of the poorest households used ravines to dispose of their waste.

-All these poor sanitation practices combined with shallow aquifers and fractured rocks result in widespread contamination, either through runoff and/or infiltration of polluted effluents, of the country's ground and surface water resources.
+All of these poor sanitation practices, combined with shallow aquifers and fractured rocks, result in widespread contamination, either through runoff and/or infiltration of polluted effluents, of the country's ground and surface water resources.

-ways of curbing water pollution in Haiti
+Solutions

 Addressing water pollution in Haiti requires a multifaceted approach that considers both immediate interventions and long-term solutions.
 Here are several strategies that can help curb water pollution in Haiti: